paddyjclancy/devops_notes/devops_intro.md

 #### 4 Pillars of DevOps

+- DevOps promotes communication and collaboration between business, development and operations --> unification
+- Involves people and processes, not just tools
+- Works very well with the Agile Methodology - flexibility, iteration
+- DevOps is about automating the development, release and operation processes
+- DevOps helps in the speed of application delivery to users
+- Continous improvement, learn through feedback

 1) Ease of use
   - Infrastructure needs to be easy to use for entire team